artemxgod/SQL-tutorial/README.md

 SELECT * FROM `student`;
 ```

-- Add new record to the table without one field (examlpe)
+- Add new record to the table without one field (example)
 ```sql
 INSERT INTO `student`(`id`, `name`) VALUES(3, "Clair");
 ```